2025–26 Albanian Cup

-The 2025–26 Albanian Cup (Kupa e Shqipërisë) is the seventy-fourth season of Albania's annual cup competition, the Albanian Cup.
-There are 42 participating teams.
-The winners will qualify for the 2026–27 UEFA Conference League first qualifying round.
+The 2025–26 Albanian Cup (Kupa e Shqipërisë) was the seventy-fourth season of Albania's annual cup competition, the Albanian Cup.
+There were 42 participating teams.
+The winners qualified for the 2026–27 UEFA Conference League first qualifying round.
+Dinamo City were the defending champions, and retained their title after defeating Egnatia 3−2 in the final.
+It was the club's fifteenth Albanian Cup title overall.